 Per the Retail Market Guide Section 7.3.5, only the gaining CR in a rescission scenario may utilize the rescission-based MarkeTrak process to initiate reinstatement of a customer to its original CR.
 If, upon contact with the customer, the gaining CR receives or has received a valid rescission per PUC Rule 25.474(j), the gaining CR should proceed with submission through the Customer Rescission subtype.

-In order for an issue to be submitted through this subtype, it must be submitted on or before the twenty-fifth (25th) calendar day following ERCOT’s established First Available Switch Date (FASD).
+In order for an issue to be submitted through this subtype, it must be submitted on or before the fifteenth (15th) calendar day following ERCOT’s established First Available Switch Date (FASD).
 Should a matter of rescission need to be resolved, but a Customer Rescission issue has not been submitted for this purpose within the specified timeframe, the two CRs should work to resolve this issue through the Inadvertent Gaining subtype as outlined in Section 2.1.3.2.
 The submitter should include any details, (ex. customer name), which may expedite resolution of the issue.

+If the Gaining and Losing CRs both agree to the Customer Rescission MarkeTrak, the Losing CR shall submit a backdated 814_16 Move In Request with the Customer Rescission indicator “CR” found in the BGN07 field, to reinstate the Customer for one day beyond the original date of loss.

 Main Success Scenario:

-Gaining CR submits issue, Losing CR agrees to regain, Losing CR submits BDMI, reinstates ESIID one day following DOL
+Gaining CR submits issue, Losing CR agrees to regain, Losing CR submits BDMI, reinstates ESIID one day following DOL.

 Click the “+NEW” icon from the toolbar. (for this example, the Submitter is the CR1 (Gaining CR))